lightning/bolts/02-peer-protocol.md

 #### Requirements

 A node:
   - SHOULD remove an HTLC as soon as it can.
   - SHOULD fail an HTLC which has timed out.
   - until the corresponding HTLC is irrevocably committed in both sides' commitment transactions:
-   - MUST NOT send an `update_fulfill_htlc`, `update_fail_htlc` or
+    - MUST NOT send an `update_fulfill_htlc`, `update_fail_htlc`, or
 `update_fail_malformed_htlc`.

 A receiving node:
-  - MUST check that `id` corresponds to an HTLC in its current commitment transaction,
+  - if the `id` does not correspond to an HTLC in its current commitment transaction:
-    - and MUST fail the channel if it does not.
+    - MUST fail the channel.
-  - MUST check that the `payment_preimage` value in `update_fulfill_htlc`
+  - if the `payment_preimage` value in `update_fulfill_htlc`
-  SHA256 hashes to the corresponding HTLC `payment_hash`,
+  doesn't SHA256 hash to the corresponding HTLC `payment_hash`:
-    - and MUST fail the channel if it does not.
+    - MUST fail the channel.
   - if the `BADONION` bit in `failure_code` is not set for `update_fail_malformed_htlc`:
     - MUST fail the channel.
-  - MAY check the `sha256_of_onion` in `update_fail_malformed_htlc`,
+  - if the `sha256_of_onion` in `update_fail_malformed_htlc` doesn't match the
-    - and if it does not match the onion it sent:
+  onion it sent:
     - MAY retry or choose an alternate error response.
   - otherwise, a receiving node which has an outgoing HTLC canceled by `update_fail_malformed_htlc`:
     - MUST return an error in the `update_fail_htlc` sent to the link which originally sent the HTLC, using the `failure_code` given and setting the data to `sha256_of_onion`.